brandf/Eve/README.md

 MIT [License](./LICENSE).

-This is a fork of nanochat.
 ---

+This is a fork of:

 # nanochat